 The Fund's allocation to absolute return bonds is invested in the Alpha Opportunities Fund managed by M&G Investment Management Limited.
-The target of this fund is to provide returns in line with Sterling LIBOR + 3 - 5% pa before fees (or + 2.65 - 4.65% pa after fees) over rolling three-year periods.
+The target of this fund is to provide returns in line with SONIA + 3 - 5% pa before fees over rolling three-year periods.